webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Crown-of-the-Mind.md

 ---
 aliases:
   - Crown of the Mind
 tags:
   - Compendium/CSRD/en/Artifacts
   - Artifact
   - Artifact/Fantasy
+title: Crown of the Mind
+collection: Artifacts
+kind: Compendium
 ---
 ## Crown of the Mind
 >[!info] Stats
 > **Level:** 1d6